luczeng/vimrc/README.md

 My personal vim setup.

 Good for python, changes quite often as I'm experimenting a lot.
-Relies on python-mode to navigate python projects.
-Relies on YCM for autocompletion.
+Relies on YCM for autocompletion and navigation.
+ALE for linters and fixers.

 Colorscheme: Zenburn, low contrast and relaxing colors.

 Don't hesitate to use it/comment.